Join the team at the Conservation Ecology Centre on a Conservation & Research Internship.

 Our volunteer Interns bring skills, expertise and enthusiasm and make a great contribution to our conservation programs, assisting with on ground action, community engagement, research, wildlife husbandry and organisational development.

 The positions provide an outstanding opportunity for gaining experience in wildlife handling, research project design, data collection and analysis, community engagement, habitat conservation and non-profit management.

-Potential interns will hold a degree in (or currently be studying) ecology, biology, wildlife conservation, zoology, conservation biology or similar subjects at tertiary level.
+Potential interns will hold a degree in ecology, biology, wildlife conservation, zoology, conservation biology or similar subjects at tertiary level.